MS - Finance

 - Bank lending officer

 We admit students in both fall and spring semesters.
 For admissions, we look at the entire application package, including transcripts, rather than focusing on any one test score.
-We target a 3.2 (on a 4.0 scale) undergraduate grade point average and a 600 or better on the GMAT (the code for LSU is 6373), with balance between the verbal and quantitative sections.
-We do not accept the GRE.
+We target a 3.2 (on a 4.0 scale) undergraduate grade point average and a 600 or better on the GMAT (the code for LSU is 6373), with a balance between the verbal and quantitative sections.
+For Fall 2021, we will waive the GMAT requirement for well-qualified candidates ( >3.5 GPA and good references are required).

 International applicants must also provide an official TOEFL score (the code for LSU is also 6373) of at least 550 on the paper-based exam, 213 on the computer-based exam, or 79 on the internet-based exam to be considered for admission.